friflo/Friflo.Json.Fliox/Engine/README.md

 ## Development

 The library can be integrated on all **.NET** supported platforms:
 Tested: Windows, macOS and Linux.
-Untested: Android, iOS and tvOS.
+Untested: Android, iOS, tvOS and WASM/WebAssembly.

 The library can be build on all platforms a .NET SDK is available.
 Build options: